Fixing the train-test resolution discrepancy: Abstract

 \section{Abstract}

 Data-augmentation is key to the training of neural networks for image classification.
-This paper first shows that existing augmentations induce a significant discrepancy between the typical size of the objects seen by the classifier at train and test time.
-We experimentally validate that, for a target test resolution, using a lower train resolution offers better classification at test time.
+This paper first shows that existing augmentations induce a significant discrepancy between the size of the objects seen by the classifier at train and test time: in fact, a lower train resolution improves the classification at test time!

-We then propose a simple yet effective and efficient strategy to optimize the classifier performance when the train and test resolutions differ.
-It involves only a computationally cheap fine-tuning of the network at the test resolution.
-This enables training strong classifiers using small training images.
-For instance, we obtain 77.1\% top-1 accuracy on ImageNet with a ResNet-50 trained on 128$\times$128 images, and 79.8\% with one trained on 224$\times$224 image.
-In addition, if we use extra training data we get 82.5\% with the ResNet-50 train with $224\times224$ images.
+We then propose a simple strategy to optimize the classifier performance, that employs different train and test resolutions.
+It relies on a computationally cheap fine-tuning of the network at the test resolution.
+This enables training strong classifiers using small training images, and therefore significantly reduce the training time.
+For instance, we obtain 77.1\% top-1 accuracy on ImageNet with a ResNet-50 trained on 128$\times$128 images, and 79.8\% with one trained at 224$\times$224.

-Conversely, when training a ResNeXt-101 32x48d pre-trained in weakly-supervised fashion on 940 million public images at resolution 224$\times$224 and further optimizing for test resolution 320$\times$320, we obtain a test top-1 accuracy of 86.4\% (top-5: 98.0\%) (single-crop).
-To the best of our knowledge this is the highest ImageNet single-crop, top-1 and top-5 accuracy to date.
+A ResNeXt-101 32x48d pre-trained with weak supervision on 940 million 224$\times$224 images and further optimized with our technique for test resolution 320$\times$320 achieves 86.4\% top-1 accuracy (top-5: 98.0\%).
+To the best of our knowledge this is the highest ImageNet single-crop accuracy to date\footnote{\textbf{Update:} Since the publication of this paper at Neurips, we have improved this state of the art by applying our method to EfficientNet.
+See our note~\cite{touvron2020FixEfficientNet} for results and details.}.